SIOT-Club/esp_mqtt/README.md

     if (client.connect("ESP8266Client")) {
       Serial.println("Connected to MQTT broker");
     } else {
-      Serial.print("Failed to connect to MQTT broker, retrying in 5 seconds...");
+      Serial.println("Failed to connect to MQTT broker, retrying in 5 seconds...");
       delay(5000);
     }
   }